-The measurements on the pilot plant confirm the initially mentioned hypotheses that reducing conditions in connection with high temperatures improve the evaporation of zinc.
-Copper as non-volatile heavy metals is not evaporated significantly form the furnace bed as expected.
+The radio tracer measurements on the pilot plant confirm the initial hypothesis that reducing conditions in connection with high temperatures improve the evaporation of zinc.
+Copper, representative of non-volatile heavy metals is not evaporated significantly from the furnace bed as expected.
 A detoxification and reduction of the copper in the bottom ash must be obtained by other measures such as mechanical separation technologies.
 Corrosion aspects must be considered separately.

 The new radio tracer method was successfully applied.
-Different improvements in the method are planed in the future, such as an improved shielding of the grate detectors, an increase in the number of tracer particles per experimental run, absorber configuration etc. For an application of the presented radio tracer method on an industrial incinerator no major modifications of the method are expected.
+Results gained with this method are much more consistent than those gained with the material flux analysis.
+Different improvements in the method are planned in the future, such as an improved shielding of the grate detectors, an increase in the number of tracer particles per experimental run, absorber configuration and absorber material etc. For an application of the presented radio tracer method on an industrial MSW incinerator no major modifications of the method are expected.

-The gained set of data is useful for the validation of the physico-chemical modelling of zinc and copper evaporation.
+The gained set of data is useful for the validation of the physico-chemical modeling of zinc and copper evaporation.
 Future investigations with other metals, species of metals and operation conditions are foreseen.